DanielThomassen/CS-ConfigurationSectionGenerator/README.md

 ## Known issues / limitations
 - Validation hasn't been implemented yet
-- All classes outputted into the same file
 - No way of defining attribute types (everything is a string)
 - Cannot have a ConfigurationSection which has '.' in it's name
 - Cannot configure the namespace for the generated classes